Tadao Kikumoto

 Tadao Kikumoto (菊本忠男, Kikumoto Tadao) is Roland's senior managing director and head of its R&D center.
-He designed the TB-303 bass synthesizer and the TR-909 drum machine.
-He was also the chief engineer of the Roland TR-808 drum machine.
+He was the chief engineer of the Roland TR-808 (1980) drum machine, and then designed the TB-303 (1981) bass synthesizer and TR-909 (1983) drum machine.
+He was also part of the team that developed MIDI, for which he received the MIDI Lifetime Achievement Award from the MIDI Association in 2024.

 Roland TR-808

 Design

 The Roland TR-808, a programmable drum machine, was launched in 1980.
 The TR-808 included unique artificial percussion sounds, such as “the hum kick, the ticky snare, the tishy hi-hats (open and closed) and the spacey cowbell.”

 The machine is particularly noted for its powerful booming bass drum sound, built from a combination of a bridged T-network sine oscillator, a low-pass filter, and a voltage-controlled amplifier.
 The bass drum decay control allows the user to lengthen the sound, creating uniquely low frequencies that flatten slightly over long periods, which can be used to create basslines or bass drops.
 It was the first drum machine with the ability to program an entire percussion track of a song from beginning to end, complete with breaks and rolls.
 The machine includes volume knobs for each voice, multiple audio outputs, and a DIN sync port (a precursor to MIDI) to synchronize with other devices via the Digital Control Bus (DCB) interface, considered groundbreaking at the time.
 The machine has three trigger outputs, used to synchronize/control synthesizers and other equipment.